Should you use the STEP file format?

-Should you use the STEP 3D file format?
-Like with all 3D file formats, it depends on what you are trying to do.
-Here, I will talk about the strengths and weaknesses of the STEP file format so you can decide if it is right the task at hand.
+Should you use the STEP/STP 3D file format?
+As is the case with all 3D file formats, it depends on what you're trying to do.
+In this article, we'll discuss the strengths and weaknesses of the STEP file format so you can decide if it's right for the task at hand.

-A major reason for its popularity as a data exchange format is that it is an official international standard.
+A major reason for its popularity as a data exchange format is that it is an official international standard (STEP stands for Standard for the Exchange of Product Data).
 It was standardized by ISO committee in 1994 under the official name “ISO 10303-21.”
 Being a standard makes it easier for the various CAD software tools to implement support for it.

 Wide Support by CAD Tools

-There is no other CAD format that has such wide adoption among professional CAD tools.
-There is no CAD tool that we know of that has significant usage that does not support the STEP file format.
-Thus if your goal to achieve wide interoperability with a large variety of CAD systems, this is by far the best format to use.
+No other CAD format has such wide adoption among professional CAD tools as STEP.
+In addition, no CAD tool that we know of has significant usage that does not support the STEP file format.
+Therefore, if your goal to achieve wide interoperability with a large variety of CAD systems, this is by far the best format to use.

 Mathematically Perfect Surface Definition